-Regional mapping and re-interpretation of the aeromagnetic data has identified a large, previously unmapped, deep regional structure – now named the Khan River Fault.
-This structure can be traced over 40km and has several gold-in-soil anomalies along it and on splays leading off it.
-Osino’s exploration activities during 2017 were focussed along this major structure between the companies’ Goldkuppe project and the Navachab Gold Mine.
-The southwest portion of the Khan River Fault and the Goldkuppe-Onguati trend will be explored during 2018.
+Regional mapping and re-interpretation of the aeromagnetic data by Osino identified a large, previously unmapped, deep regional structure – now named the Karibib Fault.
+This structure can be traced over 70km and has several gold-in-soil anomalies along it and on splays leading off it.
+Osino’s exploration activities since 2017 have been focussed along this major structure between the company’s Twin Hills project in the northeast and the Navachab Gold Mine.
+Additional licences were recently added to the west and south west of Navachab which will be explored during 2019.

-The Project is situated within the Southern Central Zone of the Damara Supergroup in central Namibia between the towns of Karibib and Omaruru.
-The Damara Supergroup is Neo-Proterozoic in age and is comprised of continental margin carbonates and silts which grade into turbidite sequences representing continental shelf and basin deposits.
-The Damara underwent a major orogenic event at 550–500Ma when the sea closed along a series of major ENE structures.
+The Karibib Project is situated within the Southern Central Zone of the Neo-Proterozoic aged Damara Supergroup, which is comprised of continental margin carbonates and silts which grade into turbidite sequences representing continental shelf and basin deposits.
+The Damara underwent a major orogenic event at 550–500Ma when the basin closed along a series of major ENE structures.
 Hydrothermal fluid movement produced widespread gold mineralisation within the carbonates and schists.
-There are two major producing gold mines within the Damara and several well-known smaller deposits which have been mined or evaluated in the past including Ondundu, Onguati, Sandamap and Epako.
+There are two major producing gold mines within the Damara (Navachab and Otjikoto) as well as several other smaller deposits which have been mined or evaluated in the past including Ondundu, Onguati, Sandamap and Epako.

 Stratigraphic Column for Damara Lithologies in Karibib Project Area: